Ju777/THP_dev_w5d4-react-create-notepad/README.md

-... still on progress ... please be patient :).

 # REACT : create an Notepad app using localStorage.

 ## The today exercice's aim is to create an app allowing user to create an edit notes.
 A notepad like in a way.
 The notes will be stored through localStorage.